 The recent IPv6 update from the IETF introduces new security and privacy recommendations.
 Expert Fernando Gont explains these changes and what they mean for organizations.

 IPv6 security and network protocols security Get Started

 Bring yourself up to speed with our introductory content

-Secure Sockets Layer (SSL) is a computer networking protocol for securing connections between network application clients and servers over an insecure network, such as the internet.
+Secure Sockets Layer (SSL) is a networking protocol designed for securing connections between web clients and web servers over an insecure network, such as the internet.
 Continue Reading

 Evaluate IPv6 security and network protocols security Vendors & Products